jhipster/jhipster-lite/documentation/guides.md

 ### Vue

 Search the `vue` module, select it and apply it.
-It will add a simple front-end, using Vue 3:
+It will add a simple front-end, using Vue 3.

 ![vue](08-vue.png)

 ### Frontend Maven Plugin

-To make the front-end work with the back-end, you need to add the `Frontend Maven Plugin module:
+To make the front-end work with the back-end, you need to add the Frontend Maven Plugin module.

 ![frontend-maven-plugin](09-frontend_maven_plugin.png)

 ### Download

-Finally, you can download the project:
+Finally, you can download the project.

 ![download](10-download.png)